gzachariadis/Python.Challenges/README.md

 ## Why the scripts doesn't pull challenge descriptions?

-<i align="justify">I prefer to write my own descriptions to any challenges for several reasons; The clarity of my own thoughts for one, gives me a more familiar feel.</i>
+<i align="justify">I prefer to write my own descriptions to any challenges for several reasons; The clarity of my own thoughts for one, gives me a more familiar feel.
+I find most author's descriptions are lacking in that same clarity.</i>

-<i align="justify">I tend to find most author's descriptions are lacking in that same clarity.
-I write long verbose descriptions which more effectively accompany my short-form answers, that lack specificity in arguments.</i>
+<i align="justify"> I write long verbose descriptions which more effectively accompany my short-form answers, that lack specificity in arguments.</i>

 ## Author Notes